Find answers to common questions about the Master of Science in Data Science program.

 Yes, if you are graduating this year or have graduated within the last four calendar years.
 For example, if you wish to apply for the cohort beginning in Summer 2020, this requirement will be waived if you graduated from UVA in one of the following calendar years: 2016, 2017, 2018, 2019, or 2020 (by May 2020).

 Do I have to submit TOEFL or IELTS scores?

 The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
 The TOEFL/IELTS requirement will be waived automatically for an applicant who submits an application with evidence of these circumstances.
 All other international applicants must self-report either a TOEFL or IELTS score on the application (either type of IELTS exam is fine).

-The Data Science Institute does not require official test scores at the time of your application submission but will require that you send official scores if you matriculate as a student.
+The School of Data Science does not require official test scores at the time of your application submission but will require that you send official scores if you matriculate as a student.

 - If you wish to have your official test scores sent, then TOEFL scores should be submitted via ETS using institution code B875 (no department code needed).